 Frequently Asked Questions

-The cover letter should be long enough to clearly communicate an applicant’s suitability for a job but no longer than necessary.
-As a result, cover letters for individuals with lesser experience will be shorter than those with more experience.
-For example, two years of experience can warrant a 200 or fewer words cover letter, and a more experienced software engineer can be not more than 300 words.
+The cover letter should be long enough to communicate an applicant’s suitability for a job but no longer than necessary.
+As a result, cover letters for individuals with less experience will be shorter than those with more experience.
+For example, two years of experience can warrant a 200- or fewer-word cover letter, and a more experienced software engineer cannot exceed 300 words.

-Start by creating a strong introduction that gets the recruiter’s attention and sparks curiosity to want to read more.
+Start by creating a strong introduction that gets the recruiter’s attention and sparks curiosity, making them want to read more.